 Read on to learn more about our veteran/first responder treatment program as well as our healthcare professionals recovery path.

 Veterans and first responders experience traumatic events that may lead to addiction as substances are used to cope with grief, loss, trauma, and stress.
 Our drug and alcohol rehab program for veterans, which offers 10 beds, caters to the unique needs of these populations.

 You’ll find a range of therapies and treatments specifically for vets in our inpatient rehab program, including a pain management group, acceptance and commitment therapy (ACT), and dialectical behavioral therapy, among many others.

 The first responders program teaches patients how to process the challenges of their jobs—including constant exposure to trauma, life-threatening situations, and the physical strains of their jobs—in a group setting led by a trained therapist.

 Healthcare Professionals Treatment Program

 Healthcare professionals who are struggling with addiction face a unique set of challenges in recovery.
-In this program, doctors, pharmacists, dentists, physician assistants, nurse practitioners, nurses, and others working in a healthcare role can receive treatment for substance use and co-occurring disorders.
+Our addiction treatment program for healthcare professionals is designed for, doctors, pharmacists, dentists, physician assistants, nurse practitioners, nurses, and others working in a healthcare role.
+Patients in this program can receive treatment for substance use and co-occurring disorders.
 We offer genetics-based testing (upon request), both IPN and PRN designated programs, and re-entry planning for the transition back to doing what you love.